-For nearly 30 years, this award-winning program has taught children to appreciate and understand all aspects of nature while promoting creativity, curiosity, and teamwork through a completely hands-on experience.
+For over 30 years, this award-winning program has taught children to appreciate and understand all aspects of nature while promoting creativity, curiosity, and teamwork through a completely hands-on experience.
 A typical day’s activities may include exploring the Conservancy’s meadow, forests, salt marshes, ponds, streams, and shore; studying the rocks and minerals, plants, mammals, insects, birds, and other creatures that make these habitats their homes; using seining nets to discover what lives below the surface of Milton Harbor; designing and performing a group “Eco-Drama;” performing science experiments outside the classroom where science really lives; giving back to the park through a volunteer service project; and a tremendous number of other possibilities.
 Campers can expect to get dirty, get wet, and learn to see nature through a whole new set of eyes.

 Teachers come from a variety of backgrounds, but are all enthusiastic and experienced, and teach from the heart with their own unique set of skills and knowledge apparent in every lesson.
 Camp groups are co-ed and grouped by grade level, with 1st and 2nd graders in the Adventurers group, children in entering grades 3 and 4 in the Trackers group, and 5th and 6th graders making up the Explorers group.
 Maximum group size is typically 8-10 children or less per every pair of teachers, allowing for a safe, enjoyable, and more personalized approach to learning.

 Weekly sessions run Monday through Friday, 10 am to 3 pm, from early July through mid-August.
 Registration generally begins in February, and can be completed by paper or online application.
 Groups are filled on a first-come, first-served basis.
 For more information, please visit the Westchester County Parks Summer Camps page.